miloszAlejster/phaser-fighter2D/README.md

-## For this build install Node.js, npm, and Parcel.
+## For this project install Node.js, npm, and Parcel.

 ### Node.js npm
 nvm install node